-The Dragon Li cat breed also called Li Hua Mao or Chinese Li Hua, originated in China.
+The Dragon Li cat breed, also called Li Hua Mao or Chinese Li Hua, originated in China.
 The breed has the distinction of being one of the earliest known domestic cats.
 This ancient purebred is a direct descendant of the Chinese mountain cat, a wild cat native to China, and is said to have self-domesticated.
+This means there was no human involvement or purposeful breeding done to create the breed.

 The Li Hua is found throughout China, but it is still unique to find this cat outside of their homeland.
 This breed was recognized by the Cat Fanciers’ Association (CFA) in February 2010, when it was shown in the miscellaneous class.
 The CFA does not currently recognize the Dragon Li cat as one of its 45 pedigreed breeds.
 Thus, this Chinese Flower Cat is not eligible for championship status.
 The Dragon Li is recognized by the Cat Aficionado Association (CAA) of China.